-Four dynamic speakers took the stage this morning for the Power Talks keynote at ACTE’s Career Tech Vision 2014 in Nashville, Tenn.
+Four dynamic speakers recently took the stage for the Power Talks keynote at ACTE’s Career Tech Vision 2014 in Nashville, Tenn.
 Real-world, inspired learning as a change agent in education was a common thread throughout the talks.

 Here are four takeaway lessons on the power of CTE from the keynote speakers: